South Australians have been taking action to tackle the challenges of rising temperatures, changing rainfall patterns and rising sea level.

 Over time it is expected that SA will increase the amount of energy generated from renewable sources, such as wind and solar, and export this renewable energy to other states.

-Using more renewable energy like this and less carbon-rich materials like coal, will help to reduce the amount of carbon dioxide emitted into the atmosphere.
+Using more renewable energy like this and less materials like coal, will help to reduce the amount of greenhouse gases emitted into the atmosphere.